 Another possible health risk associated with mosquito bites are a short list of potential diseases that the mosquito might carry.
 If a mosquito is carrying a disease, it could be transferred when it bites a human.
 These diseases include West Nile Virus, malaria, and yellow fever.
 While the cases of contracting these diseases are infrequent, they should be noted as a precaution.

 There are many ways to reduce the itching that is associated with mosquito bites.
 First of all, it’s important to take care of the problem immediately.
 The longer that a bite goes untreated, the more likely it is to cause damage and itching.
 Use alcohol to treat the area right away.
 Rubbing alcohol on a cotton ball or using an alcohol wipe are both effective for treating the area quickly.
 Use the alcohol quickly.
-It’s also important to refrain from itching the area.
-Itching will cause redness to show up sooner and will only make the area more itchy.
+It’s also important to refrain from scratching the area.
+Scratching will cause redness to show up sooner and will only make the area more itchy.

 There are several natural solutions to the itching of a bite.
 Most of the items needed to resolve the problem can be found in the home.
 Baking soda is one of the most effective solutions.
 Start by mixing baking soda with warm water to create a paste.
 Use a cotton swab to apply the paste the in area.
 Leave the paste on the skin for a few minutes before washing it off.